xp44mm/Notebook/RxInAction/07 Controlling the observable temperature.md

      this IObservable<TSource> source)
 ```

 The `PublishLast` operator works similarly to the `Publish` operator, but instead of sharing all notifications from the source observable, the `ConnectableObservable` it creates will share only the last notification emitted before the source observable completes, both for existing observers and future ones.
-This is similar to working with an asynchronous type, as you saw earlier in this chapter, and `PublishLast` will create an `AsyncSubject<T>` that's used internally by the `ConnectableObservable`.
+This is similar to working with an asynchronous type, as you saw earlier in this chapter, and `PublishLast` will create an `AsyncSubject<'T>` that's used internally by the `ConnectableObservable`.
 Here's an example that shows it in action:

 ```C#
 var coldObservable = Observable.Timer(TimeSpan.FromSeconds(5))